jonnonz1/nz-statute-book/acts/public/1968/estate-and-gift-duties-act-1968.md

 [Repealed]

 ### 98 Commissioner may destroy records after 15 years
-At any time after the expiration of 15 years from the date of death of any person or from the date of the making of any gift, the Commissioner may, at his discretion, destroy any statement or other document or record delivered to him or kept by him under this Act or any former Act in connection with that death or that gift.
+At any time after the expiration of 15 years from the date of death of any person or from the date of the making of any gift, the Commissioner may, at his or her discretion, destroy any statement or other document or record delivered to him or her or kept by him or her under this Act or any former Act in connection with that death or that gift.

 ### 99 Consequential amendments
-The enactments specified in Schedule 4 to this Act are hereby amended in the manner indicated in that Schedule.
+The enactments specified in Schedule 4 are hereby amended in the manner indicated in that schedule.

 ### 100 Repeals, revocations, and savings
-(1) The enactments specified in Schedule 5 to this Act are hereby repealed.
+(1) The enactments specified in Schedule 5 are hereby repealed.
 (2) The following regulations are hereby revoked:
-  (a) regulations under the Death Duties Act 1921 made by Order in Council on the 28th day of April 1926 and published in the Gazette of the 6th day of May 1926 at page 1195:
+  (a) regulations under the Death Duties Act 1921 made by Order in Council on 28 April 1926 and published in the Gazette of 6 May 1926 at page 1195:
   (b) the Death Duties Amending Regulations 1954.
 (3) The provisions hereby repealed or revoked, so far as they relate to estate duty, shall continue to apply to the estates of all persons who have died before the commencement of this Act, and so far as they relate to gift duty shall continue to apply to all gifts made before the commencement of this Act.
 (4) Notwithstanding the repeal by this Act of the Estate and Gift Duties Amendment Act 1961, subsection (3) of section 6 of the last-mentioned Act shall continue to apply, as if it had continued in force, with respect to payments to which it applied immediately before the commencement of this Act.
-(5) In ascertaining the rate of gift duty in respect of a gift made before the 19th day of July 1968 (being the date of the commencement of the Estate and Gift Duties Amendment Act 1968), the value of any gift or gifts made after that date shall not be taken into account unless the value of the gift made before that date together with the value of all aggregated gifts (including the gift or gifts made after that date) exceeds $4000.
+(5) In ascertaining the rate of gift duty in respect of a gift made before 19 July 1968 (being the date of the commencement of the Estate and Gift Duties Amendment Act 1968), the value of any gift or gifts made after that date shall not be taken into account unless the value of the gift made before that date together with the value of all aggregated gifts (including the gift or gifts made after that date) exceeds $4,000.
 (6) All references in any enactment or in any deed, agreement, instrument, notice, or other document whatever to death duty or to death duties shall, in relation to the estate of a person dying after the commencement of this Act and unless the context otherwise requires, be deemed to be references to estate duty under this Act.

 ### 101 Transitional provisions
-(1) Section 10 of this Act shall not apply on the death of the donor to any dutiable gift made before the commencement of this Act to the extent that the property comprised in the dutiable gift was real property, leaseholds, or other chattel interests in land in each case situated outside New Zealand.
+(1) Section 10 shall not apply on the death of the donor to any dutiable gift made before the commencement of this Act to the extent that the property comprised in the dutiable gift was real property, leaseholds, or other chattel interests in land in each case situated outside New Zealand.
-(2) Notwithstanding the provisions of paragraph (a) of subsection (1) of section 42 of this Act, where—the gift duty refunded under that paragraph shall not be included in the dutiable estate of the donor.
+(2) Notwithstanding the provisions of paragraph (a) of subsection (1) of section 42, where—the gift duty refunded under that paragraph shall not be included in the dutiable estate of the donor.
-  (a) the dutiable gift in respect of which the gift duty was paid was made before the commencement of this Act; and (b) the property comprised in the dutiable gift is included in the dutiable estate of the deceased under section 10 of this Act,—
-(3) Notwithstanding anything in section 14 of this Act, where any beneficial interest in any policy of assurance was disposed of by the deceased before the commencement of this Act, the amount of the gross benefits to be included in the dutiable estate under that section shall not exceed the amount that would have been included under paragraph (f) of subsection (1) of section 5 of the Estate and Gift Duties Act 1955 if that paragraph had still been in force.
+  (a) the dutiable gift in respect of which the gift duty was paid was made before the commencement of this Act; and (b) the property comprised in the dutiable gift is included in the dutiable estate of the deceased under section 10,— (3) Notwithstanding anything in section 14, where any beneficial interest in any policy of assurance was disposed of by the deceased before the commencement of this Act, the amount of the gross benefits to be included in the dutiable estate under that section shall not exceed the amount that would have been included under paragraph (f) of subsection (1) of section 5 of the Estate and Gift Duties Act 1955 if that paragraph had still been in force.

 ## Schedule 1 — Scale of rates of estate duty